kart-projects/Goodreads-books/README.md

 To to gain more insights about the Kaggle's Goodreads-books dataset I began to ponder into few questions

-			# 1. Which authors wrote the most books (peek into the top 10)?
+               1. Which authors wrote the most books (peek into the top 10)?

-			# 2. Who are the top 10 highly rated and the bottom 5 poorly rated authors?
+		       2. Who are the top 10 highly rated and the bottom 5 poorly rated authors?

-			# 3. Did the books with more text reviews receive higher ratings?
+               3. Did the books with more text reviews receive higher ratings?

-			# 4. Did the ratings for Harry Potter series follow a trend?
+               4. Did the ratings for Harry Potter series follow a trend?

-			# 5. How was the distribution of books across languages?
+               5. How was the distribution of books across languages?

 ## File Descriptions <a name="files"></a>

+There are three python notebooks attached to this repo.
+Each of these notebooks dive into separate parts of the CRISP-DM methodology inorder to understand the dataset well and infer useful insights from it.

+1. DataExploration.ipynb - This notebook explores the data to understand the features available in data and also makes the data ready to create inferential statistics.

+2. InferentialDataAnalysis.ipynb - This notebook looks at each features in more detail to understand their value by creating inferential
+                                   statistics like Means, Standard Deviations, Histograms and Scatterplot matrices.

+3. SolveTheQueries.ipynb - This notebook helps us answer the queries we wanted to ponder by using break-down statistics and data mining if required.

 ## Results<a name="results"></a>

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/jealousleopard/goodreadsbooks).
+Also I should mention that the article link explaining the CRISP-DM methodology was shared from DataScienceCentral.com website.